Health and Wellness

 Are there drugs to treat COVID-19?

-The Food and Drug Administration has authorized certain antiviral medications and monoclonal antibodies to treat mild to moderate COVID-19 in people who are more likely to get very sick:
+The Food and Drug Administration has authorized certain medicines to treat mild to moderate COVID-19 in people who are more likely to get very sick.
+Visit the CDC for more information about COVID-19 Treatment and Medications

 Health Advice